 Mati (Coconut Capital of Mindanao), is a 5th class city and the capital of the province of Davao Oriental, Philippines.
 It consists of 26 barangay with the following names: Badas, Bobon, Buso, Cabuaya, Central (City Proper/Poblacion), Culian, Dahican, Danao, Dawan, Don Enrique Lopez, Don Martin Marundan, Don Salvador Lopez Sr., Langka, Lawigan, Libudon, Luban, Macambol, Mamali, Matiao, Mayo, Sainz, Sanghay, Tagabakid, Tagbinonga, Taguibo and Barangay Tamisan.

-Cabadbaran City is a 6th-class city and capital of the province of Agusan del Norte, Philippines.
-It consists of 31 barangay with the names: Antonio Luna, Bay-ang, Bayabas, Caasinan, Cabinet, Calamba, Calibunan, Comagascas, Concepcion, Del Pilar, Katugasan, Kauswagan, La Union, Mabini, Mahaba, Poblacion 1 – Jose Rizal, Poblacion 2 – Sampaguita, Poblacion 3 – Snra.
+Cabadbaran City (City of Golden Hearts) is the capital and situated in the 2nd district of the Province of Agusan del Norte, Philippines.
+It consists of 31 barangays with the names: Antonio Luna, Bay-ang, Bayabas, Caasinan, Cabinet, Calamba, Calibunan, Comagascas, Concepcion, Del Pilar, Katugasan, Kauswagan, La Union, Mabini, Mahaba, Poblacion 1 – Jose Rizal, Poblacion 2 – Sampaguita, Poblacion 3 – Snra.
 Candelaria, Poblacion 4 – Perpetual Succor, Poblacion 5 – A. Bonifacio, Poblacion 6, Poblacion 7, Poblacion 8 – Cadena de Amor, Poblacion 9, Poblacion 10 – Mango, Poblacion 11 – Santan, Poblacion 12 – Sunflower, Puting Bato, Sanghan, Soriano and Barangay Tolosa.

 Enchanting Destinations in the Philippines